egor-sorokin/neighborhood-map/README.md

-In the project root directory type next command:
+In the project root directory type next commands:

 ```
 npm install